-When processing your international return package with a FedEx electronic shipping solution, you'll need to provide a reason for that return for customs clearance purposes on the return shipment.
+When processing your international return package with a FedEx electronic shipping solution, you'll need to provide a reason for customs clearance purposes on the return shipment.
 This job aid will help you do just that.

 Tips for Return Shippers

 As the return shipper, your role is simple — you don’t need to waste valuable time trying to manage changes in returns.
-We provide the resources for you to easily get returns moving.
+We provide the resources for you to easily get things moving.

 You can learn How to Create a Label or find out more about your role in the return process using the following resources:

 How to get your return shipment to FedEx

 Here are a few options to help your return package easily reach FedEx:

 - Call your local FedEx Customer Service team to schedule a return package pickup.
 You don’t need a FedEx account number, but you do need to specify that you are requesting a pickup for a return shipment.